Debt is consuming. It’s stressful. It’s awful.

 - Celebrate small wins along the way.
 As you put your plan into action, celebrate small wins along the way.
 Go out to dinner, or buy yourself a small treat — whatever it is that will help you feel celebrate for your success.
 It’s important to remember that you’re doing a good job and this is a marathon, not a sprint.

-- Personal Capital (to track your income and expenses)
+- Personal Capital (to track your budget electronically)

 - Real Life Money Plan (to create a financial plan that works for you)